 Can you use Regular Potting Soil for Aloe Vera?

-(If your aloe vera leaves are turning brown or yellow repot it into new soil and read my article how to revive a dying aloe vera plant for the solution).
+(If your aloe vera leaves are turning brown or yellow repot it into new soil and read my article on how to revive a dying aloe vera plant for the solution).

-If you do not have access to succulent and cacti soil, the next best solution is to pot aloe vera in regular peat free potting soil, amended with preferably perlite, grit or sand.
+If you do not have access to succulent and cacti soil, the next best solution is to pot aloe vera in regular peat-free potting soil, amended with preferably perlite, grit, or sand.

 This ensures that the soil not only drains well but does not hold onto as much moisture for too long to mitigate the risk of root rot and to replicate the preferred lower nutrients of the aloe vera’s native soil.